scala/docs.scala-lang/_overviews/scala3-migration/incompat-type-checker.md

 In this example, we can relax the constraint on `x` and `y` by stating that `A` is a common ancestor of both type arguments.
 This makes the compiler type-check the code successfully.
-{% tabs scala-3-unsound_pm_2 %}
+{% tabs shared-unsound_pm_2 %}
-{% tab 'Scala 3 Only' %}
+{% tab 'Scala 2 and 3' %}
 ~~~ scala
 def combineFetch[A](x: Fetch[_ <: A], y: Fetch[_ <: A]): Fetch[A] = Fetch(x.ids ++ y.ids)
 ~~~

-Alternatively, a general but unsafe solution is to cast.
 {% endtab %}
 {% endtabs %}

+Alternatively, a general but unsafe solution is to cast.